elliott-ribner/DSCI532_Crime_Project/Proposal.md

 -----

-Peter and his family plans to relocate to Canada.
-As a result of the favourable weather condition in Vancouver, they decide to settle in Vancouver.
-Their first goal is to find accommodation: renting and eventually owning a house in a safe neighbourhood, as well as safety for their kids especially at school.
-The family does not know anyone in Vancouver and relies on a reliable source of information regarding the crime situation and trend in each of the neighbourhoods in Vancouver.
+Peter and his family plan to relocate to Canada.
+As a result of the favorable weather condition in Vancouver, they decide to settle in Vancouver.
+Their first goal is to find accommodation: renting and eventually owning a house in a safe neighborhood, as well as safety for their kids, especially at school.
+The family does not know anyone in Vancouver and relies on a reliable source of information regarding the crime situation and trend in each of the neighborhoods in Vancouver.

-There are many people like Peter and his family; and to help solve their problem, we plan on creating an interactive app that has the capability of displaying crime information at a glance.
-The secondary motivation for this app is answer general crime trends in Vancouver and create awareness about crime rates per neighbourhood and need for drastic intervention.
+There are many people like Peter and his family, and to help solve their problem, we plan on creating an interactive app that has the capability of displaying crime information at a glance.
+The secondary motivation for this app is to answer general crime trends in Vancouver and create awareness about crime rates per neighborhood and need for drastic intervention.

 Using the dataset provided by the Vancouver Police Department (VPD), we will build an interactive dashboard with the historic crime situation in the city from 2003 to 2019.
-There are 3 filters provided in the dashboard which includes the neighborhood, type of crime and the period in years.
+There are 3 filters provided in the dashboard which include the neighborhood, type of crime and the period in years.
 The filter option streamlines the visualization and produces charts that answer the questions.